Millian32/AgentApi/README.md

 # Assumptions

-the application will move away from a file based approach to a db at some point prior to production
+the application will move away from a file based approach to a db (which one) at some point prior to production

 some performance tweaks, like caching, and refactoring are down the pipe